On the Dirichlet-kernel Gasser--M\"uller estimator and its competitors for fixed design regression on the simplex: Simulation study

-inside the simplex, where $w_k = (k - 1 / \sqrt{2}) / (k - 1)$ and $k$ is a positive integer.
-In the case of the GM estimator with Dirichlet kernel, the sequence $B_1, \dots, B_n$ of convex compact sets is chosen to be the Voronoi diagram associated with the design points, so that, for every $i\in [n]$, $B_i$ is the Voronoi cell of $\bb{x}_i$.
+where $w_k = (k - 1 / \sqrt{2}) / (k - 1)$ and $k$ is a positive integer.
+In the case of the D-GM estimator, the sequence $B_1, \dots, B_n$ is chosen to be the Voronoi diagram associated with the design points, so that, for every $i\in [n]$, $B_i$ is the Voronoi cell of $\bb{x}_i$.
+For each integer $i\in [n]$, the response variable $Y_i$ was generated from Model~\eqref{eq:model} with